xpaulnim/redshift-manager/notes.md

 #### slice
-createSlice generates an action creator for every reducer function defined in reducers field and the generated action type includes the name of the slice `extraReducers`param in `createSlice()` allows the slice reducer to respone to actions not defined as part of the slice's reducers field
+createSlice generates an action creator for every reducer function defined in reducers field and the generated action type includes the name of the slice `extraReducers`param in `createSlice()` allows the slice reducer to response to actions not defined as part of the slice's reducers field